 Anyway, glad you're with us.

-800 941 Sean, our number if you want to be a part of the program.
+800-941-Sean, our number if you want to be a part of the program.

-All right, issue obviously number one is this budget deal announced what late Saturday night or Sunday, whenever it was, with McCarthy and Biden.
+All right, issue obviously number one is this budget deal announced, what, late Saturday night or Sunday, whenever it was, with McCarthy and Biden.

-You know, it's one thing I want to just stand back and make sure that everybody understands, nobody has read the fine print of the bill, and everybody's giving their version of what the headlines are.
+You know, it's one thing I want to just stand back and make sure that everybody understands nobody has read the fine print of the bill, and everybody's giving their version of what the headlines are.

 You've got a lot of people passionately against.

-You've got some people surprisingly poor.
+You got some people surprisingly for.

 And one of the best things I think we can do on this show is put both of those sides on in the next hour.

-We've got a great lineup for you.
+We got a great lineup for you.

 I think it's going to be Duke Gingrich on one side.

-Um so anyway, we'll we'll have both of them.
+So anyway, we'll have both of them.

-It would be on paper a default, but America would not uh be reneging on its financial obligations to pay off our debt.
+It would be on paper a default, but America would not be reneging on its financial obligations to pay off our debt.

-And even though we don't have the money to borrow, they still take in us a lot of money each and every month.
+And even though we don't have the money to borrow, they still take in a lot of money each and every month.

-Because Joe Biden said from day one he wouldn't negotiate a deal.
+Yeah, all of this is because Joe Biden disappeared for 97 days, because Joe Biden said from day one he wouldn't negotiate a deal.

 The left is livid about it.